This is how the domain name system works

 Domain names may or may not offer services

-Norwegian domain names are commonly written in the form companyname.no or privatedomainname.no.
-If the domain name offers services such as websites and email, the web address may be www.companyname.no or www.privatdomainname.no, and a typical email address within the domain may be written in the form firstname.lastname@example.org or email@example.com.
+Norwegian domain names are commonly written in the form mydomainname.no, where mydomainname is the domain name you choose.
+If the domain name offers services such as websites and email, the web address may be www.mydomainname.no, and a typical email address within the domain may be written in the form email@example.com or firstname.lastname@example.org.

 It is important to note that it is possible to register and hold a domain without it offering services to users.
 It is required that the domain name has to be set up technically, but it does not need to have a "content" in the meaning web pages or email addresses.

 A domain name is always unique. regjeringen.no and regjeringa.no (Norwegian government websites) represent two different domains because they are spelled differently.
 This rule applies even if the two names share the same meaning and the same domain holder, and point to the same IP address.